saul178/mangareadertui/README.md

 App should allow for more than one filepath for local collection
 - [ ] Search and filter local collection.
 - [ ] have collection separated by which filepath is imported
-- [ ] allow more then one filepath for multiple collections
 ## Example
 ```
 Main/file/path/tree1